 On the flip side, bespoke is a more time intensive process that’ll see you spending some quality time with your tailor in order to get the most perfect fit possible.
 And when we say quality time, we mean 8-12 weeks and 4 - 5 fittings.
 From initial measurement through the construction of the suit, they’ll be your point person and also a direct line for any concerns or specifications around fit.

 Made-to-measure and bespoke are both effective customisation methods.
-Whilst bespoke can be the ultimate in terms of personalised craftwork, made-to-measure achieves an incredible result without the price tag of the former.
+Whilst bespoke can be the ultimate in terms of personalised craftwork and a true sartorial investment, made-to-measure achieves an incredible result without the price tag of the former.

 The price-point for made-to-measure can be as low as $999 – a sure-fire way to look sharp at a cost comparable to a lot of the suiting found on the high street.
 More importantly, for the bulk of gentlemen, a made-to-measure suit will offer all the customisation you could possibly need and then some.